chrisnoonan98675/site/xl-platform/how-to/troubleshoot-an-ssh-connection.markdown

 weight: 346
 ---

+The [Remoting plugin](/xl-platform/concept/remoting-plugin.html) allows XL Deploy and XL Release to manipulate files and execute commands on remote hosts.
+It does so by using the [Overthere](https://github.com/xebialabs/overthere) framework, which is a Java library to manipulate files and execute processes on remote hosts.

-These are configuration errors that can occur when using XL Deploy with SSH.
+The Remoting plugin supports SSH for connectivity to Unix, Microsoft Windows, and z/OS hosts.
+These are configuration errors that can occur when using XL Deploy or XL Release with the SSH protocol.

-## Cannot start a process on an SSH server because the server disconnects immediately
+#### Cannot start a process on an SSH server because the server disconnects immediately

 If the terminal type requested using the `allocatePty` property or the `allocateDefaultPty` property is not recognized by the SSH server, the connection will be dropped.
 Specifically, the `dummy` terminal type configured by `allocateDefaultPty` property, will cause OpenSSH on AIX and WinSSHD to drop the connection.
 Try a safe terminal type such as `vt220` instead.

 To verify the behavior of your SSH server with respect to PTY allocation, you can manually execute the `ssh` command with the `-T` (disable PTY allocation) or `-t` (force PTY allocation) flags.

-## Connecting to AIX over SSH returns timeout error
+#### Connecting to AIX over SSH returns timeout error

 When connecting over SSH to an [IBM AIX](http://www-03.ibm.com/systems/power/software/aix/) system, you may see a `ConnectionException: Timeout expired` error.
 To prevent this, set the `allocatePty` default to an empty value (null).
 If you do not want to change the default for all configuration items (CIs) of the `overthere.SshHost` type, [create a custom CI type](/xl-deploy/how-to/define-a-new-ci-type.html) to use for connections to AIX.
 For example: